How Did We Get Here? 7 Things To Know About Measles

 But outbreaks have surfaced throughout the country over the past few months, affecting more than 700 people.

-Most of the cases are linked to people who've traveled abroad — to countries where measles is more common — or spread within insular and close-knit communities, like New York's orthodox Jewish community.
-But now public health officials are concerned that we've reached a risky point where measles could regain a foothold in this country.
+Most of the cases are linked to people who have traveled abroad — to countries where measles is more common — or spread within insular and close-knit communities, like New York's Orthodox Jewish community.
+But now public health officials are concerned that we have reached a risky point where measles could regain a foothold in this country.
 This could still be prevented if vaccination rates in these communities go up.

-Here's what you need to know about measles, its spread, and who's at risk.
+Here's what you need to know about measles, its spread, and who is at risk.

 How contagious is measles?

-Measles, caused by the rubeola virus, is one of the most contagious infections diseases.
-If an infected person coughed in a room, 90% of non-vaccinated people in that room would become infected.
-The virus can linger in the air for up to two hours, according to the CDC.
+Measles, caused by the rubeola virus, is one of the most contagious infectious diseases.
+If an infected person coughed in a room, 90% of nonvaccinated people in that room would become infected.
+The virus can linger in the air for up to two hours, according to the Centers for Disease Contol and Prevention.

 Someone infected with the virus can begin spreading the disease four days before showing any outward signs of infection, making it harder for public health officials to contain outbreaks.